Olivier-Boudeville/OSDL-Orge/src/doc/general/Orge-design-decisions.rst

 Life itself is in real-time, and the turn-based approach raises issues in a multiplayer context: while some characters would experience slow-passing time during, for example, combats, others could be able to explore the world at full speed.
 What if these roaming characters were to interact with characters fighting in their slow "time bubble"?

-At the very least, each turn should be bounded in strict time limits, so that interaction time does not drift too much from the overall game time.
+At the very least, each turn should be bounded in strict time limits, so that interaction time cannot drift too much from the overall game time.
 For example, all the players involved in a combat would decide privately and concurrently of their actions, which would then be triggered automatically by Orge only at the end of the turn.
 The end of turn itself occurs either when all players issued their orders or when the maximum duration of a round is reached, whichever deadline comes first.
 If a player takes too much time to decide his actions, the game will automatically skip to the next turn.

 But this would not be enough, as players outside of the action could nevertheless break in and, for example, bring unfairly considerable back-up while an ambush is going on.
 The general rule of thumb respected by Orge is that, the closer to an interaction a creature will be, the closer to the pace of the interaction its experienced time will flow.

 For example, a character joining a combat will have to go through smaller and smaller time bubbles, entering each one resulting on its time flowing more slowly, until it becomes synchronized with the bounded-time turn-based combat.
 Conversely, a character getting farer from an interaction will have its time accelerated step-by-step.
 Should time bubbles intersect, the experienced pace in this area will correspond to the one of the slowest time bubble.

 Another key point is that, if combats must not be too slow, they must neither be too fast.
 It is an Orge design decision: interactions should leave a place for careful player planification, instead of frantic action.